Feng-Jay/Feng-Jay/README.md

 # 💡 My Interest

 I’m interested in Automatic Program Repair (APR).
-My research passion is Programming Language Analysis -- A way hecking into source code.
+My research passion is Programming Language Analysis -- A way hacking into source code.
 More specifically, I am motivated by building tools and techniques that reduce the burden on programmers by automating the bug-fixing process they encounter in their daily work.
 Over the years, I have been building developer assistance tools with research collaboration across Software Engineering, Machine Learning and Program Analysis.

 # ⛰️ My Goal

 😎 **Learning:**

-* Program Analysis, AST Traveling & Matching, AI Models Finetuning and Defect Prediction.
+* Program Analysis, AST Traveling & Matching, AI Models Finetuning.

 💪 **Struggling:**